Trucks blow over on California bridge amid strong storm - NewsBreak

 Elsewhere in Northern California, highways were flooded, trees were toppled and mud flows were triggered in the burn scars of recent wildfires.

 The National Weather Service’s Sacramento office warned of “potentially historic rain” as an atmospheric drenched the region.
-By sunrise on Sunday, Mount Tamalpais just north of San Francisco had recorded over 6 inches (15 centimeters) of rainfall during the previous 12 hours, the weather service said on Twitter.What is a ‘bomb cyclone’?
-Storm approaches West Coast, bringing rain, wind, possible flooding
+By sunrise on Sunday, Mount Tamalpais just north of San Francisco had recorded over 6 inches (15 centimeters) of rainfall during the previous 12 hours, the weather service said on Twitter.53-year-old woman killed in John Tyler Memorial Highway crash

 “Some of our higher elevation locations could see 6, 7, 8 inches of rain before we’re all said and done,” weather service meteorologist Sean Miller said.